Solve a 'Simple' Chess Puzzle, Win $1 Million

 Also something about chess.

+I have discovered a truly remarkable program which this box is too small to contain.
+I'll complete it after I get back from a duel I have later today.

-The actual content of the article (Score:1)
+The actual content of the article (Score:3, Informative)

 Three researchers proved that the queen problem is NP-complete.
 The prize is the millennium prize for P=NP.
 The journal publication is at http://jair.org/papers/paper5512.html.